Prepare your Teams store submission

 Compile testing instructions

-Depending on your app's features, you may need to provide all the following accounts:
+Test Accounts: Depending on your app's features, you need to provide the following accounts:

-- An account that isn't pre-configured to properly test the first-run sign-in experience (required)
+- Provide at least one account that isn't pre-configured to test the first-run sign-in experience properly.

 Create your store listing details